O que determina a resistência do plástico para impressão 3D, e qual escolher?

 Before comparing materials, it’s critical to understand the core metric used to evaluate strength: resistência à tracção.
-Measured in megapascals (MPA), it represents the maximum force a material can withstand before breaking when pulled.
+Measured in megapascals (MPa), it represents the maximum force a material can withstand before breaking when pulled.

 Strength MetricDefiniçãoRelevance for 3D Printing

-Tipo de plásticoTensile Strength Range (MPA)Principais recursosAplicações ideais
+Plastic TypeTensile Strength Range (MPa)Principais recursosAplicações ideais

 3. How to Choose the Right High-Strength Plastic?
 (Guia passo a passo)